Exile DBThis page contains information on Exile DB for veterinary use.

 Engineering Controls Statement

-When handlers use closed systems, enclosed cabs, or aircraft in a manner that meets the requirements listed in Worker Protection Standard (WPS) for agricultural pesticides [40 CFR 170.240(d)(4-6)], the handler PPE requirements may be reduced or midfield as specific in the WPS.
+When handlers use closed systems, enclosed cabs, or aircraft in a manner that meets the requirements listed in Worker Protection Standard (WPS) for agricultural pesticides [40 CFR 170.240(d)(4-6)], the handler PPE requirements may be reduced or modified as specified in the WPS.

 ● Wash hands before eating, drinking, chewing gum, using tobacco, or using the toilet.